zadarastorage/zadara-examples/k8s/eksd/README.md

           `service.beta.kubernetes.io/aws-load-balancer-type: nlb`
         * Add the below annotation for all public-facing NLBs (the default is internal-facing): \
           `service.beta.kubernetes.io/aws-load-balancer-internal: "false"`
+* CNI - either Flannel (default), Calico or Cilium
-* CNI - using Flannel, providing basic pod networking abilities
+    * [Flannel](https://github.com/flannel-io/flannel) - basic pod networking abilities, suitable for most use-cases
-    * You may switch to Calico - TBD
+    * [Calico](https://docs.tigera.io/) - advanced security (may require further configuration)
+    * [Cilium](https://cilium.io/) - eBPF-based networking with built-in observability (experimental)

+## Addons
+As an opt-out approach, unless defined otherwise your cluster comes pre-deployed with the latest versions of the below addons (you can also change/delete them via helm after the deployment):

 * CSI - using the EBS driver, providing block persistance abilities:
-    * The `ebs-cs` StorageClass is pre-configured and set as the default StorageClass (you may [override](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) it with other CSIs)
+    * The `ebs-cs` StorageClass is pre-configured with the VolumeType and set as the default StorageClass (you may [override](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) it with other CSIs)
     * The snapshotting abilities are pre-configured with the `ebs-vsc` VolumeSnapshotClass (including the Kasten-ready [annotation](https://docs.kasten.io/latest/install/storage.html#csi-snapshot-configuration) for seamless operability)
+* AWS Load Balancer Controller
+    * For NLB - use the LoadBalancer service per the [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations)
+      * Make sure to add the following annotations to the service - the first two are mandatory in order for the controller to function, and the third is only required for internet-facing NLB (as the default is internal):
+        ```yaml
+        service:
+          annotations:
+            service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: instance
+            service.beta.kubernetes.io/aws-load-balancer-type: external
+            service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing
+        ```
+      * As a [known limitation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/service/nlb/#security-group), the controller wouldn't create the relevant security group to the NLB - rather, it will add the relevant rules to the worker node's security group and you can attach this (or another) security group to the NLB via the zCompute GUI, AWS CLI or Symp
+    * For ALB - use the Ingress resource per the [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations)
+      * Set the `ingressClassName` attribute per the controller class name (default is `alb`)
+      * By default all Ingress resources are [internal-facing](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations/#scheme) - if you want your ALB to get a public IP you will have to set the `alb.ingress.kubernetes.io/scheme` annotation to `internet-facing` (default value is `internal`)
+* Cluster Autoscaler
+    * The configuration is pre-populated to use the [auto-discovery mode](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/aws#auto-discovery-setup) based on the pre-populated tags on the worker ASG (`k8s.io/cluster-autoscaler/enabled` and `k8s.io/cluster-autoscaler/<cluster-name>`) where cluster-name is the environment variable set on the eksd-terraform project
+    * If you opt to use the [manual mode](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#manual-configuration)  - remember to define the specific workers ASG/s name/s and their lower/upper bounds on the [autoscalingGroups](https://github.com/kubernetes/autoscaler/blob/master/charts/cluster-autoscaler/values.yaml#L39) values
+* Kasten K10
+    * The deployment assumes the EBS CSI addon is also installed (otherwise k10 will fail to load)
+    * The snapshotting ability is enabled OOTB (using the default `ebs-vsc` VolumeSnapshotClass)
+    * The export profile is not set OOTB - you will need to configure it in case you want to export the backups outside of zCompute
+    * Keep in mind that k10 is only free up to 5 worker nodes - please consult Kasten's [pricing](https://www.kasten.io/pricing) for anything above that

 ## Optional: Make your own EKS-D image (Packer)
 Only relevant if you wish to bake your own EKS-D image

 * Requires importing the Ubuntu 22.04 image from the Marketplace to be used as the base image for EKS-D
 * Requires a temporary use of the bastion VM (or any other VM on the public subnet) - you will need to use the bastion's private key
-* Requires a local/remote environment with access to the bastion's public IP
+* Requires a local/remote environment with access to the bastion's public IP and AWS access & secret keys to zCompute
 * See the packer project [documentation](eksd-packer/README.md) for more details

 ## Optional: Zadara CSI